Vacuuming a Pool with a Sand Filter – Step by Step

 8. Switch the pump on

 Switch the pool pump back on at the electrical panel.
-Before you start to vacuum make sure that any air is removed from the system and that water is being pumped.
+Before you start to vacuum, ensure that any air is removed from the system and that water is pumped.

 TIP 1: You may need to increase the amount of suction to the vacuum.
-You can do this by turning the suction side valves so that the bottom drain and any other skimmers are off.
-Don’t forget to put them back to their original positions when finished.
+You can turn the suction side valves so the bottom drain and other skimmers are off.
+When finished, remember to put them back to their original positions.

 9. Start to vacuum

-Begin to vacuum by slowly moving the vacuum along the bottom of the pool.
+Begin vacuuming by slowly moving the vacuum along the bottom of the pool.
 You must try to do this as gently as possible to ensure you don’t disturb the dirt on the bottom.
-Any that you do disturb is likely to go into suspension in the water and will settle again later, meaning you will have to vacuum again.
+Any that you do disturb is likely to go into suspension in the water and settle again later, meaning you will have to vacuum again.

-Try to operate in a methodical way.
+I try to operate methodically.
 I normally start in one corner.
-I vacuum along the side in the direction I intend to work and then come back and vacuum from the side to the middle of the pool.
-I work my way along the pool to the other end and then do the same on the other side of the pool.
+I vacuum along the side in the direction I intend to work, then come back and vacuum from the side to the middle of the pool.
+I work along the pool to the other end and then do the same on the other side.

-10. Turn off the pump and disconnect hose
+10. Turn off the pump and disconnect the hose

 11. Backwash the filter

-If there was little dirt in the pool this may not be necessary.
-If it is then turn the multiport valve to backwash and then switch the pump on again for a few minutes.
-You should be able to see the dirt and debris swirling in the viewing glass as it is expelled (if you have a valve on the outlet line make sure it is open).
+If there was little dirt in the pool, this may not be necessary.
+If it is, turn the multiport valve to backwash and then switch the pump on again for a few minutes.
+You should be able to see the dirt and debris swirling in the viewing glass as it is expelled (if you have a valve on the outlet line, make sure it is open).

-When the water starts to run clear you can switch the pump off and put the multiport valve to rinse.
-Again turn on the pump and run it for about a minute.
-Then pump off again and return the valve to filter.
-For full details on backwashing read my article – How to backwash a pool – a step by step guide
+When the water starts to run clear, you can switch the pump off and rinse the multiport valve.
+Again, turn on the pump and run it for about a minute.
+Then, pump off again and return the valve to the filter.
+For full details on backwashing, read my article – How to backwash a pool – a step by step guide

 12. Empty the pump strainer basket

-You should be able to see through the clear cover of the strainer basket.
-If you can see that there are leaves and other debris in there then remove the cover, pull off the basket and empty it before putting it back on and putting the cover back on.
+You should be able to see through the strainer basket’s clear cover.
+If you can see that there are leaves and other debris in there, remove the cover, pull off the basket and empty it before putting it back on and putting the cover back on.

 13. Switch the pump back on – you are finished

 Your pool should now be nice and clean.
-So have a swim and relax!
+So swim and relax!

-Many pool owners ask what setting to vacuum pool with sand filter.
-When you vacuum a pool the multiport valve of your sand filter will need to be on one of the following two settings:
+Many pool owners ask what setting to vacuum the pool with a sand filter.
+When you vacuum a pool, the multiport valve of your sand filter will need to be on one of the following two settings:

 Filter

-Filter is the setting you will need to vacuum on the most often.
-When you do not have too much dust or other debris on the bottom of the pool then this is the setting you should use.
+The filter setting is the one you will need to vacuum on the most often.
+When there is not too much dust or other debris on the bottom of the pool, this is the setting you should use.

-When the multiport valve is set to Filter the water that is sucked up through the vacuum head will pass through the filter to remove any dust or other debris in the water before then returning back to the pool.
+When the multiport valve is set to Filter, the water that is sucked up through the vacuum head will pass through the filter to remove any dust or other debris in the water before then returning to the pool.

 What setting should my pool pump be on to vacuum - filter